TeamRev/RevEmu/README.md

 ## Information

-Rev’s current developers (as of time of writing) are:
+Revï¿½s current developers (as of time of writing) are:

 -   Zak
 -   Adil